Pre-Code Hollywood: Exotic adventure films

 Dolores del Río dances almost topless in Bird of Paradise (1932).

 In the early 1930s, the studios made a series of films that aimed to provide viewers a sense of the exotic, an exploration of the unknown and the forbidden.
 Films such as Africa Speaks were directly marketed by referencing interracial sex; moviegoers received small packets labeled "Secrets", which contained pictures of naked black women.
 As portrayals of historic conditions, these movies are of little educational value, but as artifacts that show Hollywood's attitude towards race and foreign cultures, they are enlightening.
 The lack of black characters in films highlights their status in Jim Crow America.

 The central point of interest in The Blonde Captive (1931), a film that depicted a blonde woman abducted by a savage tribe of Aboriginal Australians, was not that she was kidnapped, but that she enjoys living among the tribe.
 In Bird of Paradise (1932), a White American man (Joel McCrea) enjoys a torrid affair with a Polynesian princess (Dolores del Río).
 The film created a scandal when released due to a scene featuring del Río swimming naked.
 Orson Welles said del Río represented the highest erotic ideal with her performance in the film.

 The white protagonist in Tarzan, the Ape Man (1932) is the "King of the [African] Jungle".
 Tarzan (Johnny Weissmuller) is a monosyllabic half-naked jungle creature whose attractiveness is derived from his physical prowess; throughout the movie, he saves Jane (Maureen O'Sullivan) from danger and she swoons in his arms.
 When Jane's father warns her "[h]e's not like us", she responds, "[h]e's white" as evidence to the contrary.
 In the racy 1934 sequel, Tarzan and His Mate (the last word meaning both a status and a biological function), men come from the U.S. with fancy gowns and other accoutrements to woo and clothe the bra-less, barely clothed Jane, again played by O'Sullivan, hoping to lure her away from the savage Tarzan.
 He detests the fancier clothing and tears it off.
 The film included a skinny-dipping scene with extensive nudity with a body double standing in for O'Sullivan.
-Breen, then head of the SRC, objected to the scene, and MGM, the movie's producer, decided to take their case to the appeals review board.
+Breen, then head of the SRC, objected to the scene, and MGM, the movie's producer, took their case to the appeals review board.
 The board consisted of the heads of Fox, RKO, and Universal.
 After watching the scene "several times", the board sided with Breen and the MPPDA, and the scene was removed, but MGM still allowed some uncut trailers and a few reels to stay in circulation.
 MGM marketed the film primarily towards women using taglines such as:

 Girls!
 Would you live like Eve if you found the right Adam?

 Modern marriages could learn plenty from this drama of primitive jungle mating!

 If all marriages were based on the primitive mating instinct, it would be a better world.